pvn25/CategDupsRepo/README.md

 ## Environment Setup

 To run the benchmark, first make sure that the environment is set up and all the packages stated in the `requirements.txt` file are installed.
-Use the following commands:
+Use the following commands with `Python3.8+`:

 ```
 virtualenv CategDedupBench